twood02/webtemplate/wiki/benchmark/benchmark.md

 ![alt text](5.PNG "Screenshot 5")

 In platform section we should choose the language and platform branch that we have used to develop our web application.
-Here we have chosen “Go” and the proper platform branch (Screenshot 6).
+Here we have chosen “Go” and the proper platform branch.

 ![alt text](6.PNG "Screenshot 6")
-<div align="center">Screenshot 6.</div>

-For changing instance types, click on “Configure more options” and then we have to select “Edit” in Capacity box (Screenshot 7).
+For changing instance types, click on “Configure more options” and then we have to select “Edit” in Capacity box.

 ![alt text](7.PNG "Screenshot 7")
-<div align="center">Screenshot 7.</div>

-Here, we can choose between different instance types (Screenshot 8).
+Here, we can choose between different instance types.

 ![alt text](8.PNG "Screenshot 8")
-<div align="center">Screenshot 8.</div>

-Then we save the configurations and create the environment (Screenshot 9).
+Then we save the configurations and create the environment.
 It will take about 10 minutes.

 ![alt text](9.PNG "Screenshot 9")
-<div align="center">Screenshot 9.</div>

-Now we can upload and deploy our web application (Screenshot 10).
+Now we can upload and deploy our web application.

 ![alt text](10.PNG "Screenshot 10")
-<div align="center">Screenshot 10.</div>

 # Distributed Load Testing on AWS